legislation

 Opposition states: "There are standards in effect specifically for dogs and cats [under Minnesota's] Best Management Standards of Care by Dealers, Commercial Breeders, and Brokers."
 And, "These regulations are enforced by local animal control officers and local law enforcement.
 Any violation of these provisions is a misdemeanor."

 FACT: This is incorrect.
-The Best Management Standards (BMS) cannot be enforced because they are not law and no State agency has been granted the authority to enforce them.
+The Best Management Standards (BMS) cannot be enforced because no State agency was granted the authority to enforce them.
 They are standards (an order; recommendations) compiled by the Department of Agriculture about ten years ago that would be “nice to follow” if you’re a breeder, but the breeder doesn’t have to comply.
 If the breeder wants to follow them, fine; if not, no problem.

 Opposition states: “We must be cautious of expanding government regulations that are too limiting and unnecessarily burden responsible pet owners and breeders with excessive fees and processes.”